ryenus/rop/README.md

 2. instantiate the `OptionParser` class with the Command class as the arguement to have it registered
 3. parse the command line args with OptionParser.parse()

-This is common to all comand line applications built using Rop, regardless how complex the application is.
+This is common to all comand line applications built using optj, regardless how complex the application is.

 For API details, please refer to the javadoc.

-## Understanding Rop
+## Understanding optj

-The most significant thing in Rop is the `OptionParser` class, with which Commands are registered, then you call its `parse()` method to parse the command line arguments.
+The most significant thing in optj is the `OptionParser` class, with which Commands are registered, then you call its `parse()` method to parse the command line arguments.

 ### The `@Command` Annotation